 You’re going to be getting a lot of attention.

-“Everyone is going to stop you and ask you when the baby is due and try to touch your stomach.
+“Everyone is going to stop you and ask you when the baby’s due date is and try to touch your stomach.
 (Insert eye roll here.)” – Dani, new mom of one

 You can’t assume your pregnancy or birth will go a certain way.